MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 Follow the steps below that refer to the login identity used on your instance.

 1. Microsoft Work or School account.
-1. Phone Authentication or Social email-based login via your Microsoft, Google or Facebook account.
+1. Social email-based login via your Microsoft, Google or Facebook account.

 > [!NOTE]
 >You need a separate MS Teams license to integrate MS Teams with the Community Training portal.
 If you do not have one, you may refer to [this documentation](https://www.microsoft.com/microsoft-teams/online-meetings) to get it.